luulintran/RNA_seq/README.md

 ---

 ## Overview
 To preprocess the data from each assay, we used the Nf-core RNA-seq (https://nf-co.re/rnaseq/3.14.0/) pipeline.
 Then we performed downstream analysis using the processed data.
-For RNA-seq, we used DESeq2 (v 1.42.1), pheatmap (v 1.012) and clusterProfiler (v 4.10.10) R packages.
+For RNA-seq, we used DESeq2 (v 1.42.1) for differential expression analysis, pheatmap (v 1.012) for generating heatmaps, and clusterProfiler (v 4.10.10) for functional enrichment analysis (Gene Ontology Enrichment, Reactome PA, and KEGG).

 ---